 With marketing automation and a CRM, the sales rep can nurture the prospect along through automated emails until the prospect becomes a customer or is deferred to a later time when the buying need is greater.

 While there are many excellent CRM software programs, the HubSpot CRM is excellent—and it is FREE!
 The HubSpot CRM automatically saves and logs voicemails and emails, as well as any buyer interactions that have taken place in the interim.
 With the right context at hand, salespeople can tailor their follow-ups based on what the buyer’s done and what’s already been said.
+Learn how you can start industrial inbound marketing for free using HubSpot in this article.

 Are you ready to sell better and faster with the help of a modern CRM platform?
 The Beginner’s Guide to CRM sheds light on why 75% of sales managers say that using a CRM helps drive and increase sales; as well, a CRM improves customer retention by 27%.
 Download it now to learn about the 4 benefits and 9 must-have features of a CRM.